tpisel/housing-project/README.md

 - `config.py` a configuration file that determines what is exposed from the database
 - `callapi.py` calls the planning alerts api and saves the data in the database
 - `utils.py` includes misc. tooling and convenience functions
+- `ctas.py` includes SQL commands to create convenience views for querying
+- `script.js` and `melbournelgas.js` map and render the leaflet plots and dynamic dashboard
+- `style.css`

 ### `/resources` data